Ohio State Legend Terry Glenn Was The ‘Quietest Person I’ve Ever Met,’ Former Buckeye Says

 During his time as a Buckeye, Glenn put up some impressive numbers, as he caught 64 passes for a total of 1,411 years and 17 touchdowns in 1995.
 In addition, he would be a significant contribution to the Buckeyes having an 11-2 record that year, being undefeated until their loss at Michigan and Citrus Bowl loss to Tennessee.

-His resume would earn him the 1995 Biletnikoff award, which is given to college football’s top receiver of the year.
+His resume would earn him the 1995 Biletnikoff Award, which is given to college football’s top receiver of the year.
 Glenn would have an even more impressive NFL career, winning the Sports Illustrated Rookie of the Year in 1996, along with being a two-time AFC Champion with the New England Patriots.

 Former NFL wide receiver Terry Glenn has died in a car crash in Texas, at age 43. pic.twitter.com/gYLvNNy8RY